 Fortunately, with effective hypnotherapy, the outlook is really good.
 Typically 75% of patients (who have previously abandoned the procedure) successfully overcome their fear and complete the scan.
-Moreover, they began to cope much better in a variety of other potential trigger locations (like lifts and elevators).
+Moreover, they began to cope much better with a variety of other potential trigger locations (like lifts and elevators).

 The best approach is to teach self-hypnosis tools for instant anxiety reduction.
 Visualising or “future rehearsing” a successful scan is helpful.
-Recordings, which include actual MRI sounds, are especially effective, because you can become accustomed to this aspect of the experience.
+Recordings, which include actual MRI sounds, are especially effective because you can become accustomed to this aspect of the experience.
 Some patients find time regression (back to their sensitising episode) of value.

 I suggest that you allow yourself three weeks of hypnotic training before attending for your scan.
 Here are some more handy tricks:

 - By all means, ask your family doctor to prescribe an oral sedative or anxiolytic for the day (but make sure that someone is available to supervise your journey to and from the hospital).

 - Sleeping masks are usually available – some people like them but others find they don’t help.
 Ear protection is always provided.

 - Depending on what needs to be scanned, it may be possible for your head to remain outside the ‘tube’ – much nicer.

 - It is sometimes possible to enter the scanner face down or ‘prone’.
 For some reason, this can make the whole thing easier to tolerate.